Reverse Auctions for CCS at Waste Incineration Plants in Norway

 Project description

-The project was carried out by Carbon Limits on behalf of KAN to address the challenge of implementing carbon capture and storage (CCS) at Norwegian waste incineration plants.
-In light of tightening climate regulations tighten and changing costs of CO₂ emissions, there was a growing need for effective support mechanisms to enable CCS adoption in this sector.
+The project is carried out by Carbon Limits on behalf of KAN to address the challenge of implementing carbon capture and storage (CCS) at Norwegian waste incineration plants.
+In light of tightening climate regulations tighten and changing costs of CO₂ emissions, there is a growing need for effective support mechanisms to enable CCS adoption in this sector.
 Previous experiences from other countries had shown that generic support schemes, such as reverse auctions, often favored larger industrial actors and risked excluding smaller waste incineration facilities.

 Clients